kb1907/Data_Science_Projects/README.md

 # Data Science Projects
 -----------------------------------------------------------------------

-- In this folder, different scale Data Science projects can be found.
+- In this folder, different-scale Data Science projects can be found.
 - You can also see some of the projects from my Kaggle account: https://www.kaggle.com/kaanboke
 - All the best